vincentrose88/readthedocs_sandbox/docs/best_practice.md

 The commit message title **must** be maximum of 72 characters long, while longer comments should be stated after the title, separated with a newline, e.g.:

-  docs: Add commit info to project conventions in a title of 72 characters
+> docs: Add commit info to project conventions in a title of 72 characters>
+>

-  This is a comment which is stated after the title and can be as long and verbose as needed.
+> This is a comment which is stated after the title and can be as long and verbose as needed.>
+>

-  You can even add multiple comments, as long they are separated by newlines, like this and the above comments.
+> You can even add multiple comments, as long they are separated by newlines, like this and the above comment.

 Avoid using special characters in commit messages if possible.